3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 2. Art Gallery will be releasing the overflow limit and listing out all the images but it won't change the number of columns.
 3. A lot of elements are restyled for printing.
 4. By Joplin default, you are not able to select and copy text if you are using the `print` to create a PDF file.
 If you expect to create a PDF file that allow you to do it, please use the `export`.
+5. By the Spoiler plugin default, Spoiler Block will only appears normally when you use `export`.
+6. By the Spoiler plugin default, Inline Spoiler will not print out the text.

 The printing sample PDF for reference: https://drive.google.com/file/d/1xSRkQxBqpMQzz7jU_BLgVmCCb1UgvCoT/view?usp=sharing (11-NOV-2021 updated)